-Run modes allow configuring CQ and AEM instances for specific purposes.
-For example, author instances use the author runmode, publish instances use the publish runmode.
+Run modes allow you to configure CQ and AEM instances for specific purposes.
+For example, author instances use the author run mode, and publish instances use the publish run mode.

-Once set, run modes are used to tune each instance.
-This is done by defining collections of configuration parameters for each run mode or combination of run modes.
+Once set, run modes are used to tune each instance by defining collections of configuration parameters for each run mode or combination of run modes.
 Default sets of configurations are applied to all run modes.

-Important: the run mode of an instance cannot be changed from author to publish, or vice versa, once a CQ or AEM instance has been installed.
+Important: The run mode of an instance cannot be changed from author to publish, or vice versa, once a CQ or AEM instance has been installed.
 Some run modes, such as the author run mode and the publish run mode, are mutually exclusive.
-If both are specified, only the first run mode will be used.
+If both are specified, only the first run mode is used.

-Customized run modes can be used as well.
-These are use to differentiate instances by purpose, stage of development, or location.
-Within a development cycle, there may be separate environments for the stages of development.
+You can use customized run modes as well.
+They can differentiate instances by purpose, stage of development, or location.
+Within a development cycle, there can be separate environments for the stages of development.
 Common stages include development, staging, QA, and production.
-Run modes may be specified for difference locations and facilities.
+Run modes can be specified for difference locations and facilities.
 Examples of more complex run modes include:

 - author, development